LibreOffice/core/desktop/test/deployment/executable_content/readme.txt

 linux

 Each directory contains a hello executable.
-On linux one should execute it in a shell with an build environment, so that the c++ runtime is found.
+On linux one should execute it in a shell with a build environment, so that the C++ runtime is found.